lkodinsson/MARS/Fantasy/ItemCrafting.md

 Magic items are not limited to a single magic effect, but there is an additional multipler for items that have more than one.
 You start by combining the costs of each individual effect, then you apply a multiplier to this combined cost.
 This multiplier is equal to one plus one half for each magical effect beyond the first.

-As an equation: the total cost = the base item cost + the combined cost of all magical effects × (1 + the number of additional effects × ½)
+As an equation: the total cost = the base item cost + the combined cost of all magical effects × (½ + the number of effects × ½)

 Bonus magic effects ([triggered effects](#triggered-effects), [curses](#curses), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing)) don't have a base magic cost, but do count as additional effects.
 As additional effects they will contribute a multiplier which increases the cost of the item.
 An item cannot have a bonus magic effect if they do not have a normal magic effect.